poketo/poketo/README.md

 Poketo IDs have stronger guarantees they won't change.

 It's not uncommon for a site to change their domain name or URL structure.
-If that happens, the URL might break, but Poketo will know to do the right thing with an ID.
-This makes IDs a better way to store information about a series.
+For example, MangaDex once changed URLs for manga series from `https://mangadex.org/manga/1234` to `https://mangadex.org/title/1234`.
+If that happens, your URL might break.
+But by using an ID, Poketo will know to do the right thing.
+This makes IDs a more robust way to store information about a series.

 Of course, there are no true guarantees with scraping.
 Even an ID that works one day might break the next — but it's a _slightly_ better guarantee.